“Remember Me”

 We’ve all lost loved ones who have had a hobby or unique interest or talent for which we fondly remember them.
 And once they are gone, seeing that thing, hearing that sound, or anything specific to that person has the potential to bring us comfort.
 Whether it’s butterflies, coins, music, crafts, or classic cars, hobbies and unique interests leave a legacy.

 What will people remember you for?
 I think about that, probably too much.
 I believe my husband was on target when he answered, “so many things,” because I am all over the place trying to find something that I can do well enough to pursue past the initial learning phase.
 I’ve tried playing the banjo, which is much harder than you realize.
-I’ve tried inting, but my right brain lacks sufficient artistic cells.
+I’ve tried painting, but I lack the vision of an artist.
 I’ve tried softball and golf, l rocked the outfits, but not the balls.

-Music is my true love language, although it changes frequently with my mood and situation I listen to everything from Johnny Cash and Bob Dylan in the ‘60s to Olivia Rodrigo, back to Jackson Browne in the ‘70s and 80s, up to Bruno Mars and Lady Gaga, over to Ray Charles, classical while navigating traffic, and anytime is a good time for anIrish jig.
-On the flip side, my husband is all Bruce Springsteen, every album, CD, and theonly thing he listens to in the car is E-Street Radio.
+On the flip side, my husband is all Bruce Springsteen, every album, CD, and the only thing he listens to in the car is E-Street Radio.
 He’s attended countless concerts, taken all four of our children to see The Boss live, it’s 24/7 Springsteen for him.
 So maybe when I hear a Bruce song, I will think of him in addition to the clear circular plastic lids.

 Share